Loch Lomond

 Trail Overview

-Drive along a mountain stream, and enjoy the wildflowers as you make your way to the amazing lake at the top of this trail.
-Camping is available in designated spots, and there are waterfalls and other lakes to hike to.
+Drive along a mountain stream and enjoy the wildflowers as you travel to the amazing lake at the top of this trail.
+Camping is available in designated spots, with waterfalls and other lakes to hike to.

 Difficulty